Total Audience vs. Addressable Audience: Which Should Marketers Pay Attention To?

 An addressable audience, however, is a subset of the number of total users that advertisers can reach with their marketing campaigns.
 To continue with our own audience example, 92% of our audience is “addressable” as that is the percentage of listeners that use our free, ad-supported version of Pandora.
 Listeners who pay for Pandora Plus or Pandora Premium subscriptions would not qualify as “addressable” because they are not exposed to brand messages.

-Let’s take a look at another example.
-In Spotify’s recent IPO filing, they revealed they have 159 million monthly active users globally, but that number includes both addressable and non-addressable listeners, inside and outside of the United States.
+In Spotify’s latest Financial Disclosures, they revealed they have 180 million monthly active users globally, but that number includes both addressable and non-addressable listeners, inside and outside of the United States.

 Using 3rd-Party Research to Compare Addressable Audience Size